cloudfoundry/cf-for-k8s/docs/platform_operators/setup-ingress-certs-with-letsencrypt.md

 ```

 ### Update cf-values yaml
 The following instructions assume you have created `cf-install-values.yml`.
-Please ensure to copy the file contents into the variables as is.
+Please ensure to base64 the 4 files that were created in above steps into the variables below.

+> Example of how to base64: `cat /tmp/certbot/cfg/live/$SYS_DOMAIN/fullchain.pem | base64`

 1. **Update system certificate values**

     Lookup `system_certificate` in `cf-install-values.yml`.
 You should config variables `crt`, `key` and `ca`.
 Follow the instructions below,
     ```yaml
     system_certificate:
-      crt: <replace this with the contents of the file /tmp/certbot/cfg/live/$SYS_DOMAIN/fullchain.pem>
+      crt: <replace this with the base64 of the file /tmp/certbot/cfg/live/$SYS_DOMAIN/fullchain.pem>
-      key: <replace this with the contents of the file /tmp/certbot/cfg/live/$SYS_DOMAIN/privkey.pem>
+      key: <replace this with the base64 of the file /tmp/certbot/cfg/live/$SYS_DOMAIN/privkey.pem>
       ca: "" #! replace whatever old value with empty string
     ```
     Your final output for `system_certificate` will look something like